jlyonsmith/react-form-binder/README.md

 ### Property: `id: string`

-This will be the value of any `_id` field on the original object.
+This will be the value of any `_id` property on the original object.
 Typically, this value will be set for  existing objects that were retrieved from an API, and not set if the object is being created for the first time.
 For this reason, it can be used in `binding` functions to determine if the object is being created for the first time or modified.

 ### Property: `originalObj: Object`

 The original object passed into the constructor.

-### Method: `getFieldState(name: string): ValueState | NoValueState`
+### Method: `getBindingState(name: string): ValueState | NoValueState`

-Called to get the state for a named field.
+Called to get the state for a binding.
 Can be used by bound components, in `binding` callback functions and elsewhere.

-### Method: `getFieldValue(name: string): string`
+### Method: `getBindingValue(name: string): string`

-Called to get just the `state.value` for a field.
-For `noValue` fields it will of course be `undefined`.
+Called to get just the `state.value` for a binding.
+For `noValue` bindings it will of course be `undefined`.

-### Method: `updateFieldValue(name: string, newValue: any): State`
+### Method: `updateBindingValue(name: string, newValue: any): State`

-Called to update the value of the field by name.
+Called to update the value of the binding by name.
 Typically used in bound components in response to user input.
 Will cause the state for all other bound components in the form to update their state also, if the change affect them.

-### Method: `getModifiedFieldValues(): Object`
+### Method: `getModifiedBindingValues(): Object`

-Typically called by you when the `submit` button event is fired to get an object containing just the modified fields.
+Typically called by you when the `submit` button event is fired to get an object containing just the modified bindings.

 ## Class: `NoValueState`

-The object returned from `noValue` fields.
+The object returned from `noValue` bindings.

 ### Property: `valid: bool`